zivtech/lando-templates/README.md

-# lando-templates
+# Lando Templates

-A set of YAML file templates to reference when when using Lando with Drupal, Wordpress, and other platforms with additional services like PHPMyAdmin and Redis.
+This repository provides set of YAML file templates and code snippets to reference when configuring Lando for use with Drupal, Wordpress, and other web platforms.
+It can also be used to configure additional services and tools like PHPMyAdmin, Redis, Solr, Behat, Codesniffer, and Mailhog.
+Additional info on all topics covered in this repo can be found in the [Lando Config Docs](https://docs.lando.dev/config/lando.html#base-file).

-This repository was created to store templates to reference when getting started on new Drupal projects, Wordpress projects, or other development projects using Lando for local development.

 **Note:** To get started setting up the `.lando.yml` config file for new Lando app just run the following command and follow the prompts on your screen.